America uses a disproportionate share of

 managed by issuing IOUs unbacked by collateral

-“If the American people ever allow
+“If the American people ever

 private banks to control the issue